 MILE: More Inclusive Learning Environments

-MILE in Spring 2021: MILE Student Advisors function as consultants to help Davidson faculty/staff members gain information and make decisions informed by student experiences, observations, and feedback, particularly with regard to learning, campus climate, and inclusivity.
-MILE Student Advisors host group conversations and individual sessions on Fridays at noon and are available to schedule class observations.
-The Spring 2021 MILE Student Advisor Team includes Jeriel Adarquah-Yiadom ’22 (Computer Science), Nade Bai ’22 (Political-Science, Philosophy, and Economics/Computer Science), Juan Diaz Mercado ’22 (Latin American Studies), Andrew Erler ’22 (Biology), Erin Mansell ’22 (Biology/Music), Luisa Pereira ’22 (Memory Studies), and Eleni Tsitinidi ’21 (Physics/Computer Science).
+MILE Student Advisors function as consultants to help Davidson faculty/staff members gain information and make decisions informed by student experiences, observations, and feedback, with regard to learning, campus climate, and inclusivity.
+MILE Student Advisors host group conversations and individual sessions on Fridays at noon and are available to schedule class visits.
+The Spring 2021 MILE Student Advisor Team includes Jeriel Adarquah-Yiadom ’22 (Computer Science), Nade Bai ’22 (Political Science, Philosophy, and Economics/Computer Science), Juan Diaz Mercado ’22 (Latin American Studies), Andrew Erler ’22 (Biology), Erin Mansell ’22 (Biology/Music), and Luisa Pereira ’22 (Memory Studies).

 A. MILE Group Conversations (sign up in advance at tinyurl.com/davmile; recommend topics at this link).